commenthol/ansible-vault/README.md

 const v = new Vault({ password: 'pa$$w0rd' })
 v.encrypt('superSecret123').then(console.log)
 //> $ANSIBLE_VAULT;1.1;AES256
 //> 33383239333036363833303565653032383832663162356533343630623030613133623032636566
 //> 6536303436646561356461623866386133623462383832620a646363626137626635353462386430
 //> 34333937313366383038346135656563316236313139333933383139376333353266666436316536
 //> 6335376265313432610a313537363637383264646261303637646631346137393964386432313633
 //> 3666

+// or for synchronous operation const vault = v.encryptSync('superSecret123')
 ```

 decrypt